dszyszek/simple-monolith-k8s/README.md

 On the dev environment, the front-end calls api by directly requesting server-side docker container (routing handled by nginx reverse proxy).

-On prod env, to let front-end code request the api we need to pass server's URL via NEXT_PUBLIC_API_BASE env variable (in `.env.production`, learn more in `Building the production image` section below)
+On prod env, to let front-end code request the api we need to pass server's URL via NEXT_PUBLIC_API_BASE env variable (in `.env.production`, learn more in `Building the production image` section below).
+The traffic will be routed and handled by FE nginx server + K8S

+<h1>`diagrams for dev and prod envs to be added`</h1>

 ### How to run